chrivand/meraki-mx-security-events-workflow/README.md

 ![](screenshots/workflow-variables.png)

 8. Next click on `webex space ID`.
 You can create a new space or find an existing one via these link: retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.
+You can also add the roomid@webex.bot bot to the room and it will send you the roomId in a private message and then remove itself from the room.

 9. Now it is time to test, click on **RUN** in the top right of your window, and eveyrhting shopuld be working now.
 If not try troubleshooting by click on the activity that is colored red.